Riaz-AI-Lab/Riaz-AI-Lab.github.io/docs/resources/gcp-icons-guide.md

 {: .highlight }
 **Perfect for Research Papers** - Use these official icons to create professional diagrams for your publications, ensuring consistency and clarity in your cloud architecture representations.

+{: .note }
+**Tip:** You can make a copy of this presentation to your own Google Drive, or download individual slides/icons as needed for your projects.

 ---